Sal7one/Android-Kotlin-Socket-Server/Android Client/README.md

 feel free to do it yourself because i'm probably not coming back to this weekend project ;)

 <br>
-This is the Android app Branch.
+This is the Android app source.
-The server has its own Branch.
+The server has its own source.

-This is to make cloning the project easier